Greetings from Warsaw, Poland!

 Of course, if you have any other ideas for me, I’d love to hear them – and if you know of anyone working in any of these areas who might be willing to let me pick their brain a bit, I would love to get in touch!

-I hope you’ll continue to follow along as I start the next phase of this amazing journey – I’m off to Belarus on January 2!
+So there’s my 2011 in review – I hope you’ll continue to follow along as I start the next phase of this amazing journey – I’m off to Belarus on January 2!

 Happy New Year and best wishes to all of you in 2012!